 Recreating this moment:

-Find a local park hill or trail clearing with at least 20–30 feet of open ground.
-Golden hour light (late afternoon) makes every coat glow — your retriever’s fur will look unreal.
+Find a local park hill or trail clearing with at least 20-30 feet of open space.
+Take him out in the late afternoon – during golden hour – and he will shine like no other!

-And if you want a group shot like this, bring a friend to help wrangle.
-Works every time.
+But if you want a group shot like this, you might want to bring a friend to help round up the next time.

 —